AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex3.md

-## Exercise 15.3 - Operationalize your model using a Recipe
+# Exercise 15.3 - Operationalize your model using a Recipe

 In this exercise, you'll take your model and operationalize it in Adobe Experience Platform by creating a Recipe.

-The Recipe Builder Notebook is one of our recent innovations that templatises your model to automatically package and operationalize it.
+The Recipe Builder Notebook is one of our recent innovations that templatizes your model to automatically package and operationalize it.
 The notebook has multiple templatized cells that you fit your model code into:

 * The requirements and configuration cells allow you to add additional libraries and configure datasets and tuning parameters for your model
 * The evaluator cell enables you to split your data and evaluate the performance of your model
 * The training and scoring data loader cells allow you to load the data you need for training and scoring
 * Finally, the pipeline cell contains logic required for both training and scoring your model.

 We have streamlined the steps needed to operationalize a model by giving you the ability to train, evaluate and score it at scale and then package it in one seamless flow on Adobe Experience Platform.
 Packaging to a Recipe also allows you to use the same code with different datasets to power different use cases in your organizations.
 Our specific use case revolves around using the recommendations model code for users searching for products to purchase on the website.